Chelsea boss Tuchel confirms interest in Haaland: We talk about him regularly

 He still has two and a half years to run on his contract at Signal Iduna Park and Dortmund were under no pressure to sell their prolific marksman in the close season after offloading Jadon Sancho to Manchester United for £72.9million (€85m).

-However, a rumored release clause of €75m will come into effect at the end of the current campaign and Tuchel indicated Chelsea could still make a move for the in-demand striker.
+However, a rumoured release clause of €75m will come into effect at the end of the current campaign and Tuchel indicated Chelsea could still make a move for the in-demand striker.

 "We talked about Erling Haaland a couple of times, including during the transfer window.
 But then it seemed absolutely unrealistic and not at all feasible," he told Sport Bild.